 What is Lower Rate TCS?

 The buyer of a specified product can apply to his Assessing Officer (AO) for collecting tax at a lower rate, by making an application in Form 13.
-Once the AO is convinced that the buyer’s total income is justifiable for the lower rate of TCS, he will issue a certificate with the lower rate of TCS specified in it.
+AO will issue a lower rate certificate.
+The certificate is valid until the time it is not canceled by the AO.

 Who is exempt from TCS?

-- No tax will be collected from a buyer who purchases specified goods not for the purpose of trading but for the manufacturing, processing or production of goods/ article or thing.
+- TCS is not applicable if the buyer uses it for the purpose of manufacturing, processing or production of goods/ article or thing.

 - In this case buyer gives a declaration for above use in duplicate in Form 27C to the seller.